 Kristy Woodman, MS, MPH, University of Toledo, Toledo, OH

-BD, a long-term APIC strategic partner, is pleased to support the Heroes Implementation Research scholars.
+BD, a long-term APIC strategic partner, is pleased to support the Heroes Implementation Research Scholar Awards.